Max Bögl | Maglev Technology | Autodesk

 Trains can also run practically wear-free, making them even more cost effective.
 In contrast to the wheels and rails of a tram, for example, the track and the undercarriage have no contact on the TSB.
 There’s also no contact between the stator and the elements, as the TSB employs a short stator in the vehicle, instead of a long stator on the track.

-The TSB might sound like the ideal solution, but realising such a radical change within the transportation industry always takes a little convincing.
+The TSB might sound like the ideal solution, but realizing such a radical change within the transportation industry always takes a little convincing.

 Max Bögl relies on 3D models to draw potential customers to the new technology.
 “Visual representations are very important in the project development phase,” Rau says.
-Max Bögl uses Autodesk solutions such as InfraWorks, Civil 3D, Navisworks, and Inventor to produce 3D visualizations of the TSB for each area of the project.
+Max Bögl uses Autodesk solutions such as InfraWorks (US site), Civil 3D, Navisworks (US site), and Inventor (US site) to produce 3D visualizations of the TSB for each area of the project.

 “In order to provide a realistic representation of what the track will look like for a particular route, we use Autodesk software and a selection of camera tracking shots with tight curve radii of up to almost 150 feet, as well as steep gradients of up to 10%,” Rau says.
 And in collaboration with Autodesk Consulting, Max Bögl’s engineers were able to improve their work-process efficiency by using 3D visualizations instead of 2D drawings.